 Reasons not to use a Multisite WordPress

 - Don’t use a multisite to translate your site.
-It’s preferable to use a multi-language plugin to translate your content on a single site.
+Use a multi-language plugin to translate your content on a single site.
 A plugin of this type adds lots of additional features that are difficult to implement on a multisite.

 - Don’t use a multisite to manage a small number of different sites.
 Multisites work best when you want to create a large network of 50, 500 or 5,000 (or more) similar sites.
 WordPress.com is a good example of the right way to use Multisite.
 Each blog on WordPress.com is a branch of the main site with access to a controlled library of themes and plugins.

-- Don’t use a multisite to organise your content into categories.
-WordPress is already designed to organise your posts and pages.
+- Don’t use a multisite to organize your content into categories.
+WordPress is already designed to organize your posts and pages.
 If you don't want the category to appear in the slug (the part of the URL after the domain), plugins are available to remove the slug or place the category in a subdomain.